 Dr. Frederick W. Crumb was the eighth, and longest-serving, president of the institution known today as The State University of New York at Potsdam.
 He joined Potsdam State Teachers College in 1946, which became part of the new SUNY System upon its founding two years later, and Dr. Crumb oversaw the construction of the new campus on Pierrepont Avenue.

 In recognition of this remarkable legacy, SUNY Potsdam will retain this name on the second floor of the building, which now houses the library stacks and most of the campus book collections, as well as research resources, faculty offices and the College Archives and Special Collections.
-A campus history display honoring Dr. Crumb will also be unveiled in the building in the spring.

-On an average day, more than 1,200 people pass through the library doors.
+On an average day, more than 1,200 people pass through the building's doors.
 Fifty years since its opening, as technology, information and educational approaches have changed, students have increasingly used the library as a learning commons, a shared academic gathering space used for individual and collaborative study.
 The first floor of the building houses common study areas, the Center for Creative Instruction, Minerva’s Café, a Makerspace, the Honors Lounge and the Center for Applied Learning.